Paper & Cardboard & Such

 - Please bag your shredded paper.
 This prevents it from blowing away if it is collected curbside AND makes it possible for the sorters to send it to it’s “highest and best use”.
 Please use a bag that is at least semi-transparent (i.e a white plastic grocery bag) so the drivers and sorters know what is inside.

-We now offer document shredding service by appointment at the Drop-off Center for $5/copy-paper box or equivalent.
-Call 231-348-0640 for an appointment.
+We now offer document shredding service at the Drop-off Center for $6/copy-paper box or equivalent.
+Schedule an appointment online with the button below to watch your document be shredded or drop it off in our secure gated shredding area.
 Remember to remove binders and spiral bound booklets/pads, binder clips, and hanging folders (with the metal bars).
 No need to remove paper clips, staples, pastel colored papers, manila file folders, glue or staple bound booklets/pads, light cardboard.
-Note: Documents are NOT automatically shredded in the ordinary sorting and baling process.
+Note: Documents are NOT automatically shredded in the ordinary sorting and baling process

 - Brown Paper Grocery Bags